Top 10 Hidden Gems and Best-Kept Secrets of Arizona

 11. London Bridge in Lake Havasu City

-We have a surprise bonus for those who made all the way to the end of this list of the hidden gems and best-kept secrets in Arizona.
+We have a surprise bonus for those who made it all the way to the end of this list of the hidden gems and best-kept secrets in Arizona.
 Residing in Lake Havasu City since 1971, the London Bridge is one of those unique attractions that get worldwide recognition, but are still unknown in their home country.

 Truth be told, Arizona is not even the original home of the London Bridge.
 The centuries-old structure connected the banks of the River Thames in London for more than a century.
-Later when it wasn’t able to accommodate ever-growing traffic of the city, it was sold to American businessman Robert P. McCulloch, dismantled, and shipped to Arizona.
+Later when it wasn’t able to accommodate the ever-growing traffic of the city, it was sold to American businessman Robert P. McCulloch, dismantled, and shipped to Arizona.

 The historic bridge was rebuilt in Lake Havasu City between 1967 and 1971 and has been one of the most intriguing hidden gems in Arizona ever since.